osstech-jp/ldapcon2015/paper.md

 ![Plain structure vs Hierarchical structure](figure/plain_vs_hierarchical.eps)

-We followed basically plain data structure but we implemented some improvements to data structure for perfomance.
+We followed basically plain data structure but we made some enhancements to data structure for perfomance.
 In back-wt, making `Reverse DN` that reversed DN per RDN when adding entry.
 Then adding the `Reverse DN` as key into WiredTiger's B-Tree table.
 At this point, entries are sorted by `Reverse DN`, So we can rapid search with sub scope using WiredTiger's range search.